ryrobotics/ryrobotics.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

 I am a PhD candidate in the Mechanical and Automation Engineering department at The Chinese University of Hong Kong.
-My research focuses on unmanned aerial vehicles (UAVs), specifically in the areas of collision-resilient UAV, safety-aware motion planning, and the application of drone inspection.
-I am passionate about designing and implementing autonomous algorithms and hardware systems that enhance the intelligence and resilience of UAVs in real-world environments.
+My research focuses on unmanned aerial vehicles (UAVs), specifically in the areas of collision-resilient UAV, safety-aware motion planning, and autonomous drone inspection.
+I am passionate about designing and implementing algorithms and hardware systems that enhance the intelligence and resilience of UAVs in real-world applications.
 {style="text-align: justify;"}